att-ar/att-ar/README.md

 - 👀 I’m interested in Green Chemistry and reversing the effects of global warming.
      I am also interested in the fields of biochemistry/mechanobiology and chemical/biological engineering.
 - 🌱 I’m currently studying Chemical Engineering at the University of Waterloo Ontario.
+- 🔋 I'm also currently assisting research on Aluminum-Air and Lithium-Ion batteries.
 - 📫 How to reach me: attar.aziz@uwaterloo.ca
 ---
 🧰 Toolbox